 I quickly wrote a mail to Speedpost managers in both Bangalore and Noida.
 They answered immediately saying the post has been delivered two days back.
 I wrote back saying that it has not been delivered.
 They said they will check and get back to me.
 That evening the post was delivered to my parents.
 I received a mail stating the same.
-The post master also wrote that he has spoken to Mr. Goyal (my father) and he has confirmed that he has received the post.
+The postmaster also wrote that he has spoken to Mr. Goyal (my father) and he has confirmed that he has received the post.
 I was relieved and wrote a thank you note to both the managers appreciating their fast response.
 I checked with my father and he said he received the letter at about 8 PM, which is definitely way beyond the regular post office timings.

-Best part of the story came a day later when I got a call from Noida Speedpost manager to apologize for the delay and asking me for feedback on the service.
+The best part of the story came a day later when I got a call from Noida Speedpost manager to apologize for the delay and asking me for feedback on the service.
 This came as a total surprise to me.
 I am sure he could read a smile along with some awe in my voice.
-After all we are not used to this level of customer service.
+After all, we are not used to this level of customer service.
 And this customer service was definitely better than the all the ‘Call Center’ enabled services.
 Where the person handling your call has no clue of what they are talking about.
 And can only read what the system displays in front of them.
 Here the people involved knew their business.
 They did not ask me ten thousand questions before answering ‘We will get back to you’, ‘ Have a nice day’.

 To summarize, there was a delay in the overall service.
 As they were supposed to deliver the letter within 2-3 days.
 But at the same time, the customer service was amazing.
 Now it could be because that I logged a complaint where it was traceable and transparency helps.
-May be mine was one of the few complaints that they received through their website.
+Maybe mine was one of the few complaints that they received through their website.
 But I am optimistic.
-Maybe finally our postal department is waking up to the new world and is ready to take on its competition head on.
+Maybe finally our postal department is waking up to the new world and is ready to take on its competition head-on.
 With the kind of reach they have, they can be a tough competition for the rest of the industry.

 Do check out Indian Post website, stamps gallery and some interesting worldwide postal links.